Nesterov acceleration in benignly non-convex landscapes: A brief comparison of geometric conditions for optimization

-{\bf Quasar-convexity.} Since the minimizer is unique, $(\gamma,\mu)$-strong convexity is a strictly more general notion than first order strong convexity with respect to the closest minimizer as we have an additional parameter $\gamma$ to relax the requirements.
+{\bf Quasar-convexity.} Since the minimizer is unique, $(\gamma,\mu)$-strong convexity is a strictly more general notion than strong aiming condition as we have an additional parameter $\gamma$ to relax the requirements.
 Essentially the same calculation reads

 In particular, $f$ is $\gamma$-quasar convex if

 Such a $\gamma$ can be found if and only if $R^2 < \frac{1-\eps^2}{\eps^2}$.
 Choosing $\gamma$ slightly smaller, it is then also always possible to make $f$ $(\gamma',\mu')$-strongly convex for some $\gamma'\in(0,\gamma)$ and $\mu'>0$.